okTurtles/sbp/README.md

 ### Backstory

-One day I was sitting at a table, wondering how I would go about implementing a security operating system (as one does).
+One day I was sitting at a table, wondering how I would go about implementing a secure operating system (as one does).

 I sat, and sat, and sat some more, trying to peer into the *essence* of what security *means*.